-The Norwegian part of the Nordic regulation power market had up to 32 active participants in 2008 (32 in winter, and 22-25 during summer).
-The regulation power market is relatively unconcentrated with a fair framework for competition.
+The Norwegian part of the Nordic regulation power market had up to 28 active participants in 2010.
+The regulation power market is relatively un-concentrated with a fair framework for competition.
 There have not been any causes for action against dominant market players in the regulation power market.
 NVE has close collaboration with the Norwegian Competition Authority in following the wholesale market, including the regulation power market.